The Best Deer-Resistant Plants and Flowers for Your Garden

 See more deer-resistant plants

-- Deer are often frightened away by loud noises and sudden movement.
+- Startle them.
+Deer are often frightened away by loud noises and sudden movement.
 Keep them on edge by hanging wind chimes from the branches of trees and shrubs or by placing wind spinners throughout your garden.
-If that doesn’t work, try startling them with a sudden spray of water by installing a motion-activated sprinkler, such as ScareCrow from Ortho.
+If that doesn’t work, try startling them with a sudden spray of water by installing a motion-activated sprinkler.

-- Interplant aromatic perennial herbs throughout your garden that have scents that deer hate, such as mint, thyme, French tarragon, lavender, chives, sage, and rosemary.
+- Use other plants to deter them.
+Interplant aromatic perennial herbs throughout your garden that have scents that deer hate, such as mint, thyme, French tarragon, lavender, chives, sage, and rosemary.

 ONLINE LEARNING: